 Andy Boyd Posted on 12.
 Mar, 2010 | Comment in!

 There are many tutorials available on the Internet explaining how to convert PSD visual layouts into operational CSS/HTML files, ready for a completed web design.
-This post brings together 25 such tutorials, some covering detailed overviews of the conversion process, others aimed at specific website themes, while some offer simple tricks to bring a creative flourish to a designer’s work.
+This post brings together psd to html tutorials, some covering detailed overviews of the conversion process, others aimed at specific website themes, while some offer simple tricks to bring a creative flourish to a designer’s work.

 This is a top tutorial, taking an expansive view of the process from Photoshop to completed HTML products.
 The tutorial starts with four PSD mockups of a website that are eventually converted into a WordPress theme.
 It’s an impressively detailed tutorial, which covers almost everything users need to know to get started in converting PSD files.